virgknight/popcorn/README.md

 Check out the live demo [here](https://virgknight.github.io/popcorn/)!

+## Technologies
+This project was implemented with the following technologies:
+* JavaScript to handle game logic
+* HTML5/CSS3 to render the game grid, sidebar, and modals
+* Canvas to render a fun popcorn-popping graphic
+* Webpack to bundle and transpile the source JavaScript code
+* npm to handle project dependencies

 ## Functionality & MVPs
 In Popcorn Popper, a player can:
 * Start and stop a new game